-Last Updated on January 10, 2021 by Aileen Valdivia
+Last Updated on October 29, 2021 by Josh Desair

-Last Updated on January 10, 2021 by Aileen Valdivia
+Last Updated on October 29, 2021 by Josh Desair

 Have you ever heard the term “stoner movies” and felt confused, yet intrigued?
 This sub-genre of films is attributed to essentially any movie that includes smoking pot, or storyline surrounds it in some way.
 Whether stoned or not, these movies are usually easily paced and hilarious to watch, whether alone or with a group of your best friends.